li-orange/IMGT-MPN/README.md

 # IMGT-MPNN
-IMGT-MPNN is a molecular graph neural network framework for molecule property prediction.
+IMGT-MPNN is a molecular property prediction framework designed to capture both local chemical environments and global molecular structures.
+It combines an improved Graph Transformer network with a multi-task joint learning strategy.

 This README provides an overview of the workflow, including environment setup, quick start, configuration files, datasets, and how to use your own data.

 ## 1. Environment Setup
 We recommend creating a fresh conda/micromamba environment with Python 3.8.
 Two default environment files are provided:

 CPU only: `environment_cpu.yml`
 GPU (CUDA): `environment_gpu.yml`

 Create the environment with:
 ```bash
 micromamba create -f environment_gpu.yml
 micromamba activate IMGT-MPNN